edgedb/edgedb/doc/ref/edgeql/fundamentals.rst

 it is always implicitly included since the shape is always based on an object.

-Shapes allow retrieving not only a set of objects, but to also represent that set as a `forest`, where each base object is the root of a `tree`.
+Shapes allow retrieving a set of objects as a `forest`, where each base object is the root of a `tree`.
 Technically, this set of trees is a directed graph possibly even containing cycles.
 However, the serialized representation is based on a set of trees (or nested JSON).

 Another use of shapes is *augmentation* of the object data.
 This can be useful for serialization, but also as a convenient way of computing